FirebaseExtended/angularfire/documentation.md

   .final(...)
 ```

-The resolve/reject methods can optionally be passed directly into `$loaded`:
+As a shortcut, the resolve/reject methods can optionally be passed directly into `$loaded`:

 ```
 var obj = $firebase(ref).$asObject();